 Slip and Fall Statistics

 According to the World Health Organization, 37.3 million falls are serious enough that they warrant medical attention.
 Furthermore, around 684,000 people each year die after accidental falls.

 The level of risk is higher for older individuals; 20 to 30 % of older individuals who suffer accidental falls sustain moderate to severe injuries.
 Even if they manage to survive the accident, it could compromise their life severely.
 You cannot afford to take a fall accident lightly.
 If you hit the ground a certain way, you could be badly hurt or suffer an even worse fate.

 Injuries Caused by Slip and Fall Accidents

-Unfortunately, fall accidents can indeed have serious ramifications.
+A slip and fall accident in Simsbury, Glastonbury or Hartford County, CT, can indeed have serious ramifications.
 To further understand why fall accidents are so dangerous, you can check out some of the injuries they may cause.
-We have detailed those injuries below.
+Our Hartford County lawyers have detailed those injuries below.

 Traumatic Brain Injuries